Guides

 Is the distance the same for steel tip and soft tip darts?

-Do I need to measure from the wall or the board?
+Do I measure from the wall or the board?

-Always measure from the front face of the dartboard, not from the wall.
-The board sits 3-4cm away from the wall when mounted, so measuring from the wall would give you an incorrect distance.
+From the front face of the board.
+Always.
+The board sits 3-4cm away from the wall when it's mounted, so measuring from the wall gives you the wrong distance.
+It's a small difference but it matters.

 Related Guides